Actindo-AG/Documentation/PIM/API/03_KeyConcepts.md

 | PIM electronics    | *_pim_electronics*  |
 | PIM shirts         | *_pim_shirts*       |

 Apart from the *PIM basic set*, you can create other sets to define other types of products, such as shirts or notebooks.
-These product-specific attribute sets will usually be based on the *PIM basic set*, that is, will inherit the attributes included in it, and contain additional attributes needed to define the specific product type, such as a piece of clothing or a computer.
+These product-specific attribute sets are usually based on the *PIM basic set*, that is, inherit the attributes included in it.
+Besides, they contain additional attributes needed to define the specific product type, such as a piece of clothing or a computer.

 You can create your own attribute sets in your instance via user interface, as well as edit or deactivate existing attribute sets.
 For detailed information, see [Manage the attribute sets](../../DataHub/Integration/02_ManageAttributeSets.md) in the *DataHub* documentation.